ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 1. create a job
 2. add a job-document (JSON-file) which describes what the job is about
-3. push job onto queue to get it processed
+3. push job onto the job-queue to get it processed

 Example of a job document:
 <div style="text-align: center;">